Seattle Whistleblower Lawyer for Retaliation and Termination

 What Can I Do to Protect Myself from Employer Retaliation?

 Under an array of federal and state laws, whistleblowers are entitled to receive protection from being demoted, fired, or subjected to a hostile working environment for revealing the wrongful practices of their employer.
-We help whistleblowers recover damages induced by retaliation, such as lost wages and benefits.
-Through legal action, a whistleblower may even seek reinstatement into the position he or she held before retaliation took place.
+As an experienced whistleblower attorney, I help whistleblowers recover damages for illegal retaliation and termination, such as lost wages and other compensation.
+Through legal action, a whistleblower may even seek reinstatement into the position he or she held before retaliation took place, while in other cases, a whistleblower may be entitled to punitive damages in addition to other compensation.

-See the following pages on our website for more information:
+Regarding whistleblower reward programs, see the following pages on my website for more information: